bigskysoftware/htmx/www/attributes/kt-include.md

 ### Notes

-* `kt-indicator` is inherited and can be placed on a parent element
+* `kt-include` is inherited and can be placed on a parent element